-K. Parking, Loading, Landscaping, Lighting, etc. All sites must comply with Article 5, Site Standards, regarding all applicable requirements, including off-street parking, signs, landscaping, exterior lighting, and obscuring screens where abutting a single family district as those standards relate to uses permitted in the City West district, except as otherwise stated.
+J. Parking, Loading, Landscaping, Lighting, etc. All sites must comply with Article 5, Site Standards, regarding all applicable requirements, including off-street parking, loading/unloading, signs, landscaping, exterior lighting, and obscuring screens as those standards relate to uses permitted in the City West district.
 Notwithstanding the above, loading and unloading may be in a side or rear yard, and shall be located as to be inconspicuous and properly screened.
 The approving body may modify the size requirement for a loading area, an alternate location, or approve a shared loading area between buildings, when the applicant provides ample justification that the uses proposed will be adequately served.